Click OK to log in and restart your reservation.

 American Airlines reserves the right to change AAdvantage program rules, regulations, travel awards and special offers at any time without notice and to end the AAdvantage program with six months notice.
 Any such changes may affect your ability to use the mileage awards or credits that you have accumulated.
 Members may not be able to obtain all offered awards at all times or use awards for all destinations or on all flights.
 Unless specified, AAdvantage miles earned through promotions/offers do not count toward elite-status qualification or Million MilerSM status.
 AAdvantage travel awards, mileage accrual and special offers are subject to government regulations.
 American Airlines is not responsible for products or services offered by other participating companies.

-Beginning in 2000, an annual report of award redemption will be published, both at the aa.com website and in the AAdvantage newsletter.
+Beginning in 2000, an annual report of award redemption will be published on the aa.com website.

 *AAdvantage awards are reported as one-way awards.